streamplace/streamplace/Readme.md

 **Okay but I know some things about Javascript, can I boot up a development version?**

 Maybe.
-You'll need VirtualBox and Keybase.
+You'll need node, [VirtualBox](https://www.virtualbox.org/wiki/Downloads), and [Keybase](https://keybase.io/).
 And you'll have to tell Eli your Keybase username on Slack.
 Once you've done that:

 ```
 npm install -g minikube-cli